gbosetti/cati/README.md

 ## Usage

-Provided a set of tweets, MABED can (i) perform event detection and (ii) generate a visualization of the detected events.
+Provided a set of tweets, CATI can (i) perform event detection and (ii) generate a visualization of the detected events.

 ### Import tweets into Elasticsearch